Russian corvette Boikiy

 Boikiy (Бойкий) is a corvette of the Russian Navy, the third ship of that class.

+The ship launched on 15 April 2011 and was commissioned on 14 May 2013.

+In June 2026, Boikiy was struck by drones while docked at the Kronstadt naval base in Saint Petersburg, Russia.

+History

 Construction commenced in July 2005 and it was launched on 15 April 2011.
-She was presented to the Baltic Fleet for final inspection by the Navy on 16 March 2012 ahead of her commissioning later in the year.
-By 16 November 2012, it was reported that the corvette had already passed the shipyard's sea trials; about 70 certificates were signed then.
+She was presented to the Baltic Fleet for final inspection by the Navy on 16 March 2012, ahead of her commissioning later in the year.
+On 16 November 2012, it was reported that the corvette had passed the shipyard's sea trials; about 70 certificates were signed then.
 JSC Arsenal intended to produce a 100-mm gun mount A190-01 for the corvette.
 In late 2012, the ship moved to Baltiysk, which initiated state acceptance trials, as the second phase of sea trials.

-The corvette was handed over to the Russian Navy on 14 May 2013.
+On 14 May 2013, the corvette was handed over to the Russian Navy.

 In April 2017, Boikiy and sister Soobrazitelnyy were escorted through the English Channel by HMS Sutherland.

 On 20 March 2021, Boikiy, accompanied by LSTs Korolyov, Minsk and Kaliningrad transited the English Channel unannounced.
-The significance of the deployment is in the lack of the public announcement of the exit to sea by the Baltic Fleet, as well as the strong amphibious component of the ship detachment.
+A significance of the deployment was the lack of the public announcement of the exit to sea by the Baltic Fleet, and the strong amphibious component of the ship detachment.
 The deployment could have simulated keeping the sea lines of communication between the Baltic and Black Sea Fleets open in a wartime scenario.
 Since the mission took place soon after the exercise of the and Tonnerre with the Greek Navy, the deployment could have been meant to relieve the besieged Black Sea Fleet in drills.
 The four-ship detachment then separated: Kaliningrad and Korolyov entered the Mediterranean Sea on 25 March, while Boikiy and Minsk returned to the Baltic Sea on 27 March.

-On 22 March, the three LSTs of the Baltic Fleet were joined by an additional two LSTs of the Northern Fleet: Aleksandr Otrakovsky and Kondopoga, escorted by tug SB-406 Vikhr.
+On 22 March, the three LSTs of the Baltic Fleet were joined by two LSTs of the Northern Fleet: Aleksandr Otrakovsky and Kondopoga, escorted by tug SB-406 Vikhr.

-In early March 2025, Boikiy was part of a task group which was tracked by HMS Somerset for three days as she made her way through the English Channel and North Sea, escorting the Russian merchant vessel Baltic Leader on her return from the seaport and Russian naval base of Tartus, Syria, to Russia.
+In early March 2025, Boikiy was part of a task group tracked by HMS Somerset for three days as she made her way through the English Channel and North Sea, escorting the Russian merchant vessel Baltic Leader on her return from the seaport and Russian naval base of Tartus, Syria, to Russia.
+On 21 June 2025, the ship was identified passing through the English Channel while escorting two Russian shadow fleet tankers, Selva and Sierra.
+Boikiy disguised itself by broadcasting a spoofed shared Maritime Mobile Service Identity (MMSI), making it appear in tracking systems as different maritime objects.
+The ship was reported active as of early 2026.